haseeebz/Halogen/docs/dev/goals.md

 + AI is acting really dumb.
 	+ It doesnt understand tasks
 	+ It doesnt understand type hints and that it needs to make sure all arguements are passed
-+ Model Manager seems like duct tape with all the `tuple[bool, str]`.
-Need to do something about that.